rmcong/DAFNet_TIP20/README.md

 - Our results can be found in the file of ./DAFNet_result.zip
 - The results of the comparison methods in our paper can be download from BaiduYun: https://pan.baidu.com/s/1R9fSkqoR2uJficHDxhIs4A (code: MVPL)

-## If you use our EORSSD dataste or the DAFNet_code, please cite our paper:
+## If you use our EORSSD dataset or the DAFNet_code, please cite our paper:

     @article{DAFNet,